fwbrasil/activate/README.md

 		println(person.name)
 	}

-Nested transactions are a type of spread:
+Nested transactions are a type of propagation:

 	transactional {
 		val person = new NauralPerson("Test", "Mother")